Search within:

 Bachelor's Degrees

 Ohio University offers two bachelor's degrees that can be completed through print-based courses.
 The Bachelor of Specialized Studies allows a student to design their degree program and have more flexibility when selecting courses.
-The Bachelor of Technical and Applied Studies teaches a student communication and leadership skills that build on the student's associate degree.
+The Bachelor of Technical and Applied Studies in Organizational Studies teaches a student communication and leadership skills that build on the student's associate degree.

 Print-Based Bachelor's Degrees